CPSC-383/aegis/README.md

 # CPSC 383 Aegis

+> [!NOTE]
+> You can use reuse existing tags found in the "Releases" section.

 ## Building the Documentation

 > [!WARNING]
 > DO NOT TOUCH THE DOCS BRANCH.
 THE WORKFLOW WILL AUTOMATICALLY UPDATE THE FILES FOR THE WEBSITE.

 To build the documentation, follow these steps: